MISCONDUCT THAT MAY RESULT IN DISCIPLINARY ACTION (POLICY 5500.07)

 Bus Misconduct / 14 – The act of engaging in conduct or behavior, which interferes with the orderly, safe, and timely transportation of students.

-Campus Crime/Other Major Incident*/19 S – The act of any serious, harmful incident resulting in the need for law enforcement intervention not previously classified.
+Campus Crime * (OMC) - SESIR / 19S – The act of any serious, harmful incident resulting in the need for law enforcement intervention not previously classified.
 Examples include student producing or knowingly using counterfeit money, participating in gambling activities, possessing child pornography, or possessing drug paraphernalia.

 Cheating / 15 – The act of inappropriately and deliberately distributing or using information, notes, materials, or work of another person in the completion of an academic exam, test, or assignment.
 Not telling the truth.

 Dangerous Implement / 13 – The act of possessing or using devices which are designed to inflict or could inflict pain or injury to another individual.
-The act of possessing any item, although not specifically designed to do harm to another person, which is used to cause or attempt to cause injury, or is used to put someone in reasonable fear of injury, or the item is considered disruptive on a school campus.
+The act of possessing any item, although not specifically designed to do harm to another person, which is used to cause or attempt to cause injury or is used to put someone in reasonable fear of injury, or the item is considered disruptive on a school campus.

 Defiance of Authority/Willful Disobedience / Insubordination/ 07 – A flagrant or hostile act challenging the authority of a school staff member, bus driver, or any other adult in authority.
-The act of deliberately refusing, or failing to follow a direction or an order from a school staff member, bus driver, or any other adult in authority.
+The act of deliberately refusing or failing to follow a direction or an order from a school staff member, bus driver, or any other adult in authority.

 Disruption Classroom / 16 – The act of behaving inappropriately which disrupts the learning environment, which inhibits the instructor’s ability to teach, or interferes with other students’ opportunity to learn.

-Drug Sale/Distribution */ 04 D – (excluding alcohol) – The act of manufacturing, cultivating, selling (or intent to sell), or distributing any drug, narcotic, controlled substance or substance represented to be a drug.
+Drug Sale/Distribution * (DRD) – SESIR - Level II / 04D – The manufacture, cultivation, sale, or distribution of any drug, narcotic, controlled substance or substance represented to be a drug, narcotic, or controlled substance.

 Excessive Tardies to Class /School / 21 – The act of arriving late to a class or to school on a repeated basis.

-Fighting – Minor – 05 – The act of two or more persons mutually participating in use of force or physical violence that may or may not result in injury.
+Fighting/Minor (FIT) / 05 – The act of two or more persons mutually participating in use of force or physical violence that may or may not result in injury.
 This may include pushing, shoving, or altercations that stop upon verbal command.